 For locals looking to trick-or-treat in the Jersey City area, we recommend frequenting the park neighborhoods.
 Lincoln Park, Hamilton Park, Van Vorst Park, and the JC Heights area are all great neighborhoods to hit — and it’s common to see other kids and families out and about in these areas.
 Plus, many businesses have been known to hand out candy and other sweet treats if you head to Central Avenue.
 Newark Avenue Pedestrian Mall is also a fun spot to visit and draws a lot of kids, and there have previously been family-friendly events + happenings on Halloween here.

-When it comes to Montclair, there are so many beautiful neighborhoods to visit — but it seems to be pretty universally agreed on that Montclair Avenue is the place to hit (though it may get a little crowded due to its positive qualities).
+When it comes to Montclair, there are so many beautiful neighborhoods to visit — but it seems to be pretty universally agreed that Montclair Avenue is the place to hit.
 There are walkable sidewalks, the houses are beautiful to look at, and the homes are not too spaced apart so you can maximize the amount of candy you get.
 Plus, many locals will decorate their homes with fun Halloween decor.
 You can start at Label Street and work your way down to Beverly Road in a straight shot, then loop back around the other side of the street.
 Midland Avenue is another fun street to hit — plus, if you get bored with just visiting homes, many Upper Montclair storefronts typically have a fun treat or two for the holiday.
 Trick or Read, hosted by Judy Newman, also gives out books instead of candy.